thegridelectric/gw-scada-spaceheat-python/README.md

 `python run_atn.py` will start up an `AtomicTNode` meant to run in the cloud (this will not remain in this repo).

-# Description of what this does

-This code is intended to run on a raspberry Pi 4 attached to a number of actuating and sensing devices.
-It is for running a heat pump thermal storage heating system in a house, and doing this _transactively_.
-That means the heating system is capable of dynamically responding to local electric grid conditions and buying energy at the lowest cost times, while keeping the house warm.
-Most of the time, the decisions for when to charge the heating system (and how to participate in electricity markets) are made by an agent outside of the home's LAN - this agent is called the AtomicTransactive Node or AtomicTNode for short.

-The SCADA It does 5 main things:

-1) It keeps track of the state of a DispatchContract that it can hold with its AtomicTNode.

-2) When the DispatchContract exists and is in RemoteControl mode, it sends up sensing data to its AtomicTNode:
-    a) compressed state data (mostly temperature) sent up every 5 minutes
-    b) asynchronous power reporting on change
-    c) debugging information etc if sensors are broken

-3) When the DispatchContract exists and is active, it responds to actuating commands from the AtomicTNode.
-This will primarily be for the main heating elements (heat pump, boost elements) but can also be for other devices that can be actuated, like circulator pumps and flow valves.

-4) When the DispatchContract either does not exist or it exists but is in LocalControl mode, it runs the heating system.

-5) It keeps a pared-down version of its compressed synchronous data when it doesn't have a DispatchContract running in RemoteControl, and sends that data up when the RemoteControl begins again.
-There are different standards for how and what to keep for 1 day, 7 days and 28 days.

-The code needs to be prepared for a wide range of heating system configurations and sensor/actuator choices.
-The thermal store may be water-based, or a phase change material.
-We may or may not be able to control the COP/output temp tradeoff in the heat pump.
-We may end up adding new actuating devices as we evaluate the heating system performance.

-The code will be running on a handful of houses in Maine for the winter of 2022-2023.

-Please go to gw_spaceheat/README.md for application readme.

-Other files and subfolders are related to code derivation using https://effortlessapi.com/ effortlessapi tools.